kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Cornell Number Theory Conference 2019 (Ithaca, NY)
 - ICERM (Providence, RI)
 - IPAM; Machine Assisted Proofs workshop with T. Tao and friends!
 (UCLA, LA)
-- BIRS (Banff, Canada); it was always my dream to eventually make it here, as it's by invitation only, and 2023 was that year!
+- BIRS (Banff, Canada); it was always my dream to eventually make it here, as it's by invitation only, and 2023 was that first year for Women In Numbers!

 ## Wall Street
 - I spent a summer on Wall Street.
 Business casual is so hard for me I need my [hoodie and flip flops](https://www.youtube.com/watch?v=JKOa1Je-3Gw) and backpack.
 I worked in a Research department that was separate from the trading area of the company, so in a way I was distanced from a lot of that world.